-Senator urges MPs to pass bill defending Aboriginal womenPublished on 31 January 2017 News Releases by Senator Lillian Eva Dyck
+Senator urges MPs to pass bill defending Aboriginal womenPublished on 31 January 2017 News & Photos by Senator Lillian Eva Dyck

 Ottawa, January 31, 2017 – The House of Commons should work quickly to pass a Senate bill aimed at deterring violence against Aboriginal women, a Saskatchewan senator said Tuesday.

 Senator Lillian Eva Dyck’s Senate Public Bill S-215, An Act to amend the Criminal Code (sentencing for violent offences against Aboriginal women), would require courts to consider more severe sanctions against people convicted of violent offences against Aboriginal women.
 In the event that the victim of is an Aboriginal woman, that fact would be considered an aggravating circumstance on sentencing.

 The bill is a direct response to the national tragedy of the more than 1,200 missing and murdered Aboriginal women and girls.
 The intention of this bill is to ensure people who commit acts of violence against Aboriginal women and girls receive just sentences that reflect the gravity of these offences.